EMU Theatre 2021–2022 Season Update and Vaccine Requirements

 Background about this policy:

 The University regularly evaluates guidance from local and state health agencies to assess the best tools available to promote health and wellness for our campus community.
-Important to this analysis is last week’s announcement from the U.S. Food and Drug Administration (FDA) granting full approval to the Pfizer COVID-19 vaccine after applying the FDA’s “high standards for safety, effectiveness, and manufacturing quality.”
+Important to this analysis is this announcement from the U.S. Food and Drug Administration (FDA) granting full approval to the Pfizer COVID-19 vaccine after applying the FDA’s “high standards for safety, effectiveness, and manufacturing quality.”
 The [course/program] was included in a mandatory vaccination program because participation in the course or program involves activities that create a higher risk of exposure to COVID-19, including close contact with other individuals, maskless activity, and/or travel requirements.
 You can learn more here about EMU’s comprehensive and layered approach to help keep you and your fellow EMU Eagles safe.